- New Ford Fiesta will go on sale in summer 2017

 Ford claims that the entire driving experience has improved beyond even the already impressive current car.
 10 percent more cornering grip, eight per cent shorter stopping distances and better steering feel are all promised while improving ride and refinement.

-The improved cornering claims have been achieved by a torque vectoring system that can brake individual wheels when cornering, while a stiffer chassis has also played a part.
+The claims of improved cornering come with news that the Fiesta will likely be offered with a torque vectoring system that can brake individual wheels in bends, while a stiffer chassis has also played a part.
 This, combined with better sound deadening and a specially treated windscreen have helped the cabin to be quieter than ever.

 It’s set to be safer, too, thanks to a total of 15 driver assistance systems, many of which are a first for the supermini class.
 Two cameras, three radars and 12 ultrasonic sensors help all the onboard safety tech work together.